-Please join us for a paddle on a beautiful stretch of the Upper Androscoggin River in Bethel on Saturday, September 2 to celebrate NRCM’s work protecting and restoring Maine’s rivers.
-Sign up today!
+NRCM members and staff paddled a beautiful stretch of the Upper Androscoggin River in Bethel on Saturday, September 2 to celebrate NRCM’s work protecting and restoring Maine’s rivers.

-We’re partnering with Bethel Outdoor Adventure for a 10-mile paddle from Gilead to Bethel on the Androscoggin River and we hope you will come along for the ride!
-We did this same paddle a few years ago and it’s back by popular demand.
-Join us again—or for the first time.
+We partnered with Bethel Outdoor Adventure for a 10-mile paddle from Gilead to Bethel on the Androscoggin River.
+Thanks to all who came along for the ride!
+We did this same paddle a few years ago and it was back by popular demand.

 What: Paddle on the Androscoggin River from Gilead to Bethel